RetroDECK/ES-DE/THEMES.md

     - Controls how to fit the image within the aspect ratio defined by `itemSize`.
 To scale and preserve the original aspect ratio, set the value to `contain`, to stretch/squash the image to fill the entire area set it to `fill` and to crop the image to fill the entire area set it to `cover`
     - Valid values are `contain`, `fill` or `cover`
     - Default is `contain`
+* `imageInterpolation` - type: STRING
+    - Interpolation method to use when scaling images.
+Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
+This property has limited effect on scalable vector graphics (SVG) images.
+    - Valid values are `nearest` or `linear`
+    - Default is `linear`
 * `imageRelativeScale` - type: FLOAT.
     - This property makes it possible to size the image defined by `staticImage`, `imageType` or `defaultImage` relative to the overall item size.
 This is mostly useful when combined with the `backgroundImage` and `selectorImage` properties.
     - Minimum value is `0.2` and maximum value is `1`
     - Default is `1`
+* `imageCornerRadius` - type: FLOAT
+    - Setting this property higher than zero applies rounded corners to the images defined by `staticImage`, `imageType` and `defaultImage`.
+The radius is a percentage of the screen width and not directly related to the image size.
+This makes it possible to apply identically sized corners regardless of image dimensions.
+The size is calculated internally with `itemScale` and `imageRelativeScale` set to `1`.
+Note that the maximum allowed value is quite arbitrary as the renderer will in practice limit the maximum roundness so it can never go beyond half the width or height.
+It means that setting this property sufficiently high will turn a perfectly square image into a perfectly round one.
+    - Minimum value is `0` and maximum value is `0.5`
+    - Default is `0` (corners are not rounded)
 * `imageColor` - type: COLOR
     - Applies a color shift to the images defined by `staticImage`, `imageType` or `defaultImage` by multiplying each pixel's color by this color value.
 For example, an all-white image with `FF0000` applied would become completely red.
 You can also control the transparency of the images by setting the value to for example `FFFFFFAA`.
 This keeps all pixels at their normal color and only affects the alpha channel.
 This property is applied after `imageSaturation` so by setting that property to `0` it's possible to colorize rather than color shift.
     - Default is `FFFFFFFF` (no color shift applied)